dghuuloc/CS.Teach/LLMs/README.md

 ---

 ___<p align="center">The theory and development of computer systems able to perform tasks normally requiring human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.</p>___

 ---

-___<p align="center">Generative AI has taken the world by storm, powering everything from AI chatbots to code generation tools.
-At the heart of this revolution are Large Language Models (LLMs) </br>A massive AI systems trained to understand and generate human-like text.</p>___

 ```txt
 >>> TODO: